Oscars 2019: How to stream online, start time, nominees, predictions and more

 Where can I stream the Oscars 2019 online?

-For those of you lucky enough to be in the US, you can watch the live broadcast of the Oscars on the ABC website.
-You can also use ABC's app by clicking "Watch Live" once you're logged in.
+If you subscribe to a live TV streaming service that carries ABC in your city, you can use it to watch the Oscars too.
+DirecTV Now, Hulu with Live TV, PlayStation Vue and YouTube TV all carry ABC in most US cities.
+All of them offer a 7-day free trial, so you can sign up now and cancel after the ceremony if you want.
+Note that Sling TV, Fubo TV, AT&T Watch Now and Philo do not carry ABC at all.

+Another option is Locast, which streams local broadcasters, including ABC, in certain large US cities, for free.
+And of course you could always use an antenna to try to pick up the ABC station in your area (DVR optional).

-As for the earlier red carpet proceedings.
-That will be streamed live on Twitter.
+The earlier red carpet proceedings will be streamed live on Twitter.
 You can watch by following the Academy Awards official Twitter account here.
+And as usual the E! network, available on many live TV streaming services, will have Oscars pre-coverage all day Sunday, and starts its red carpet coverage at 5PM ET.

+For viewers outside the US oscars.org has a list of providers around the world, including BSkyB, Canal+ France and CCTV-6.

 Who are the nominees?